 H&M Foundation is initiating a long-term project, running over several years, to support female garment workers in these excessive transitions, starting with their urgent needs connected to Covid-19.
 As a first step, we are donating 12 million SEK (1.3 million USD) to WaterAid, CARE and Save the Children to provide around 76,000 young women, their families and community members in and around Dhaka with emergency relief, also reaching 1 million people with messages on Covid-19 and hygiene practices.

-The initial support will for example include;
+The initial support includes:

 To follow up, we aim to take on a holistic approach involving important players from different sectors to achieve systemic long-lasting change, equipping female textile workers in Bangladesh for a future where work is defined by automation and digitalization.
 We will for example be looking at upskilling, re-skilling, digital literacy efforts and entrepreneurship.
 We will also be launching community programs and utilizing social innovation to solve challenges or spark new ideas relevant to female textile workers employability.

-Carola Tembe, Program Manager, H&M Foundation
+“We hope to see more donors show their support in different ways.”— Carola Tembe, Program Manager, H&M Foundation

 Our previous projects in Bangladesh